 “My career is still in its infancy.
 I’m so proud of the accomplishments.
 I was signed to a label in America that folded and Universal Music Canada still kept me and that’s practically unheard of because usually when the Americans go away, so does everyone else.”

 Black lost her sister in 1990 and left children behind.

-Black talks about how a lot of the art magazines have helped her rise to success like NOW, Eye and community papers like PRIDE.
+Black talks about how a lot of the arts magazines have helped her rise to success like NOW, Eye and community magazines like Pride.